Chloe's Strawberry Jam

 Big Mill B&B, Williamston, NC

-"At Big Mill B&B, we have always tried to 'Eat Local’ by growing our own food and cheap viagra cialis shopping at farmer’s markets and local vegetable and fruit stands.
+"At Big Mill B&B, we have always tried to 'Eat Local’ by growing our own food and cialis sales shopping at farmer’s markets and local vegetable and fruit stands.
 We hope you will join us in this effort to support our local farmers.
 You can find a farmer’s market near you on Local Harvest.
 This jam won best of show at our Farm Heritage Fair."

 4 pints ripe, very fresh strawberries (fresher is better)